Tupac Shakur’s long-unsolved killing again under spotlight as Las Vegas police conduct search

-LAS VEGAS (AP) — Authorities in Nevada served a search warrant this week in connection with the long-unsolved killing of rapper Tupac Shakur nearly 30 years ago, they confirmed Tuesday.
+LAS VEGAS (AP) — Las Vegas police confirmed Tuesday that they served a search warrant this week in connection with the long-unsolved killing of Tupac Shakur, propelling the case back into the spotlight nearly 30 years after his death.

-Shakur, one of the most prolific figures in hip-hop, was killed on the night of Sept.
+Shakur, one of the most prolific figures in hip-hop, was gunned down the night of Sept.
 7, 1996, in a drive-by shooting in Las Vegas.
 He was 25.

-The Las Vegas Metropolitan Police Department said the search warrant was executed Monday in the nearby city of Henderson.
-It’s unclear what they were looking for and where they were looking.

-Authorities in Nevada served a search warrant this week in connection with the long-unsolved killing of rapper Tupac Shakur nearly 30 years ago, they confirmed Tuesday.

-Shakur, one of the most prolific figures in hip-hop, was killed on the night of Sept.
-7, 1996, in a drive-by shooting in Las Vegas.
-He was 25.
+No arrests have ever been made.
+Yet attention on the case, which has seen its share of conspiracy theories, has endured for decades.

-The Las Vegas Metropolitan Police Department said the search warrant was executed Monday in the nearby city of Henderson.
-It’s unclear what they were looking for and where they were looking.
+The Las Vegas Metropolitan Police Department said in a statement that the search was conducted Monday in the nearby city of Henderson, but the agency did not say whether a suspect has been identified.
+It’s also unclear what they were looking for and where they were looking.

+Citing the ongoing investigation, department spokesperson Aden OcampoGomez said in a brief phone call that he couldn’t provide more details on the latest development in the case.

 The New York-born Shakur represented the West Coast after he signed with Los Angeles-based Death Row Records.
 He often traded verbal jabs in the media and through songs.
 B.I.G. and Combs hailed from the East Coast while representing New York City-based Bad Boy Records.